Datopotamab deruxtecan: Medical uses

 Datopotamab deruxtecan is indicated for the treatment of adults with unresectable or metastatic, hormone receptor positive, human epidermal growth factor receptor 2-negative (IHC 0, IHC1+ or IHC2+/ISH-) breast cancer who have received prior endocrine-based therapy and chemotherapy for unresectable or metastatic disease.

-In June 2025, the US Food and Drug Administration expanded the indication to include the treatment of adults with locally advanced or metastatic epidermal growth factor receptor-mutated non-small cell lung cancer who have received prior epidermal growth factor receptor-directed therapy and platinum-based chemotherapy.
+In June 2025, the US Food and Drug Administration (FDA) expanded the indication to include the treatment of adults with locally advanced or metastatic epidermal growth factor receptor-mutated non-small cell lung cancer who have received prior epidermal growth factor receptor-directed therapy and platinum-based chemotherapy.

+In May 2026, the FDA expanded the indication to include the treatment of adults with unresectable or metastatic triple-negative breast cancer who are not candidates for PD-1/PD-L1 inhibitor therapy.

 Side effects

-The US prescribing information for datopotamab deruxtecan includes warnings and precautions for interstitial lung disease/pneumonitis, ocular adverse reactions, stomatitis, and embryo-fetal toxicity.
+The US prescribing information for datopotamab deruxtecan includes warnings and precautions for interstitial lung disease/pneumonitis, ocular adverse reactions, stomatitis/oral mucositis, and embryo-fetal toxicity.

 Datopotamab deruxtecan is associated with a range of adverse events.
 The most common side effects are stomatitis, nausea, fatigue, alopecia (hair loss), constipation, vomiting, dry eye, keratitis, anemia, decreased appetite, increased aspartate transferase (AST), rash, diarrhea, neutropenia, and increased alanine aminotransferase (ALT).